pudly/schmopera-hugo/content/articles/brahms-hated-cats-what.md

 ---
-title: Brahms hated cats?
-What?
+title: "Brahms hated cats?
+What?"
 ---

 Has anyone else read about this?
 Richard Wagner, the "notoriously bitchy composer" (David Ward, _The Guardian_), said that Johannes Brahms, composer and owner of classical music's best beard, hated cats.
 Allegedly, Brahms would sit by a window with a bow-and-arrow-type weapon that [Dvořák](http://en.wikipedia.org/wiki/Anton%C3%ADn_Dvo%C5%99%C3%A1k) gave him, and shoot arrows at the cats in the street.
 Once he'd caught a cat, he would reel it in like he was fishing.
 But the really ridiculous part of this story is this: Brahms would listen to the sounds the cats made as he was reeling them in, and he'd _incorporate the sounds into his music. _